issi7915/Sierra_Pottorff_CSCI2270_FinalProject/README.md

 to simulate games using roster line ups and each player’s performance level.

 How to Run:
 Download the Assembled/Final folder.
 You can find the HashTable.cpp file in src folder, the HashTable.h file in the include and the main.cpp in the folder.
 To run the project open the Final.cbp file in Code::Blocks.
 It should open and include all the needed files.
-IF not open and include the HashTable.cpp and HashTable.h in the porject and the porject will compile and run.
+If not, open and include the HashTable.cpp and HashTable.h in the project and it will compile and run.

 Dependencies: